asoderlind/TDDE09_Project/README.md

 ## Data:

-We used batch_size = 15 with k = 2 and p = 0.9 as our exploration parametres for the dynamic oracle.
+We used batch_size = 15 with k = 2 and p = 0.9 as our exploration parameters for the dynamic oracle.
+We choose these specific parameters as we found that they produced the best results.
-The result shows the avarage values over 5 different seeds.
-The seeds used were 1, 2, 3, 4 and 5 and the same seed were both used for random.seed(SEED) and torch.manual_seed(SEED) for reproducibility.
+The result shows the average values over 5 different seeds.
+The seeds used were 1, 2, 3, 4 and 5 and the same seed was both used for random.seed(SEED) and torch.manual_seed(SEED) for reproducibility.

 ### English treebank: